 If you want to capture your family’s most precious moments with professional quality photos, put down the smartphone and invest in a digital single-lens reflex or DSLR camera.
-While big-box retailers will try to entice shoppers on the hunt for such a camera this holiday season, the best time to purchase one is in February, says Kyle James, founder of Rather-Be-Shopping.com.
+The best time to purchase one is late January or early February, says James of Rather-Be-Shopping.com.
 That’s following the Consumer Electronics Show in January.
-It's there that the newest electronics products -- from laptops to televisions to cameras -- are unveiled for the upcoming year.
+It’s there that the newest electronics products — from laptops to televisions to cameras — are unveiled for the upcoming year.
 Bargain shoppers who can wait until then will see savings of up to 35% off on popular DSLR camera manufacturers including Canon and Nikon.
 Like many other electronics retailers, these brands will be looking to clear out older product models to make room for new inventory that will soon hit store shelves, he adds.

 Big-box retailers such as Costco, Target and Best Buy are known for their Black Friday doorbuster deals on electronics (think: HDTVs and streaming media players).
 However, many of these products are exclusive to a specific retailer and manufactured exclusively for the holiday season.
 Savvy consumers who like to shop around won’t be able to do an apples-to-apples comparison, DealNews.com’s Ramhold says.